PfGAnalytics/Wellbeing-Dashboard/README.md

 ### Input and outputs expected

 **Needed for this dashboard?
 Add something about data coming stright from data portal?
+Short section on how api's work and include links at bottom?

 ### Code structure